 The top three listings in the Google local map pack are a coveted position.
 By taking the right steps, you can increase your chances of getting discovered in these results.
 Here are three tips to help you get started.

-- Ensure your Google My Business information is up-to-date and accurate
+- Ensure your Google Business Profile information is up-to-date and accurate

-- Ensure your Google My Business location information and content details (including name, address, and phone number) are consistent across all other sources including listings sites like Facebook and your own website
+- Ensure your Google Business Profile location information and content details (including name, address, and phone number) are consistent across all other sources including listings sites like Facebook and your own website

 - Have up-to-date reviews with timely responses from your team

-Want to learn how to set up your Google My Business account and get more reviews?
+Want to learn how to set up your Google Business Profile account and get more reviews?
 We’ll share some more tips and tricks later in the article.